 “Sorry.
 Yes, sir.”

 “I don’t need your sorry.
-No one does.
 Yes or no, that’s all I need to hear from you.”

 The vestibule we entered had two doorways on its left and right sides.
-A meter-tall face of Marshal Sokolov, the USSR’s Minister of Defence, stared at me from the back wall when we walked in.
+A meter-tall face of Marshal Sokolov, the USSR’s Minister of Defense, stared at me from the back wall when we walked in.
 The doorway on the right led to the toilets.
 We turned left and entered a dormitory half the size of an Olympic swimming pool.
-It was filled with rows of bunk beds divided into two isles by a three-meter wide passage in the middle.
+Rows of bunk beds divided into two isles by a three-meter wide passage in the middle filled the room.
 A lot of daylight flowed in through four human-height windows.
-A TV set and a white bust of Lenin on top of it were mounted on the far-end wall.
+A TV hung on the far-end wall with a white bust of Lenin mounted on top of it.

 “See that bed in the corner?
 With no boots next to it?”
 Sergeant said.
 “It’s yours.”